MultiQC/MultiQC/docs/core/reports/customisation.md

   "R2": "_R2"
 ```

-FastQC will try trim to `_R1` and `_R1` from each sample name ending, and on success, will map them to the trimmed group name.
-Specifically, it will merge stats for `SAMPLE_R1` and `SAMPLE_R2` into a new virtual sample `SAMPLE`.
+For the modules that have only data for `SAMPLE_R1` and `SAMPLE_R2` - e.g. FastQC - MultiQC will try to trim `_R1` and `_R1` endings from each name, and merge together the data from both into a virtual sample `SAMPLE`.
 It will sum up or weighted average, whatever is relevant for each given statistic.

 ![Table: General Statistics table with sample grouping](../../../docs/images/genstats_grouping_grouped.png)